kevin-dougherty/igra-radiosonde-monitor/README.md

 Radiosondes are launched twice daily at ~90 stations across the United States.
 The data they collect (temperature, humidity, wind speed and direction at every pressure level from the surface to the stratosphere) is the backbone of numerical weather prediction.
 Without it, forecast accuracy can degrade significantly.

-In early 2025, federal impacts reduced staffing at National Weather Service offices, resulting in a measurable decline in radiosonde launches across the network.
+Since early 2025, there has been a decline in radiosonde launches across the network.
 This dashboard quantifies that decline using publicly available data from NOAA's Integrated Global Radiosonde Archive (IGRA v2.2).

-**Key finding:** Daily launches dropped from ~170 to ~122 after March 2025 — a 28% reduction — with several stations going completely silent.

 ---